Universal Music (Ricordi) page

 Liza Lim is one of Australia’s leading composers.
 She has been commissioned by some of the world’s pre-eminent orchestras including the Los Angeles Philharmonic, Bavarian Radio Orchestra, BBC Symphony, WestdeutscherRundfunk and SudwestRundfunk Orchestras, and was composer in residence with the Sydney Symphony from 2005-2007.
 Her music has been featured at Festival d’Automne à Paris, Holland Festival, Venice Biennale, Tage für neue musik Zürich, amongst many other festivals, and she has made operas and installation works commissioned by the Adelaide, Melbourne, Perth and Brisbane Festivals.
 She has had close creative collaborations with ensembles such as MusikFabrik, Ensemble Intercontemporain, ELISION, Ensemble Modern, Arditti String Quartet and ICE New York.
 Lim has been particularly associated with the ELISION Ensemble since the group’s inception, notably composing 3 operas, The Oresteia (1993), Moon Spirit Feasting (1999) and The Navigator (2008) that they performed in seasons in Melbourne, Brisbane, Adelaide, Tokyo, Moscow, Paris, Zurich and Berlin.
 Her fourth opera, Tree of Codes (2015), commissioned and presented by Cologne Opera, Musikfabrik and Hellerau in Cologne and Dresden was described as ‘a major contribution to the music theatre of our time’ (Egbert Hiller, Neue Zeitschrift für Musik, May 2016).

-Liza Lim has been, since 2008, Professor of Composition and Director of CeReNeM, the Centre for Research in New Music at the University of Huddersfield, UK where she established the highly regarded HCR CD label as well as the Divergence Press and CeReNeM Journals.
-Now based in Melbourne, she continues in a part-time role at Huddersfield and from 2017 is also Professor of Composition at Sydney University-Sydney Conservatorium of Music.
+Liza Lim was Director of CeReNeM, the Centre for Research in New Music at the University of Huddersfield, UK (2008-2017) where she established the highly regarded HCR CD label as well as the Divergence Press and CeReNeM Journals.
+Now based in Melbourne, she continues in a part-time role at Huddersfield and from 2017 is Professor of Composition at Sydney University-Sydney Conservatorium of Music.
 She is Visiting Professor of Composition at Shanghai Conservatory, China during 2017.
 Lim is in demand as a guest speaker, recently giving talks for Harvard’s Barwick Colloquium Series and at Stanford University and Shanghai Conservatory as well as teaching at international summer schools at Darmstadt, Royaumont and Beijing Central Conservatory of Music.
 Her recent research has been supported by grants from the British Academy, an Australia Council Interdisciplinary Fellowship and Ian Potter Foundation Senior Fellowship.
 Other recognition for her work includes the Peggy Glanville Hicks Residency (1995), Paul Lowin Prize for Orchestral Composition (2004), Fromm Foundation Award (2004) and DAAD Artist-in-residence Berlin (2007-08).
 Liza Lim received her PhD from the University of Queensland, an MMus from the University of Melbourne and BA(mus) from the Victorian College of the Arts.
 She is a founding member of the Academy of the Arts of the World, Cologne and curated the music programme for their inauguration in 2012.

 [Lim] holds a commanding position in international music, her intricately sensuous scores welcomed both at the Los Angeles Philharmonic and at German new-music festivals.
 Yet she shows an acute sensitivity to the local and particular, to voices on the margins of a smoothly integrated global culture…Lim exemplifies a younger generation of composers who have revivified modernism by kicking away its technocratic façade and heightening its visceral power.